 If you’re interested in Semi-automatic coffee machines, I recommend reading this review here on my absolute favourite Semi-automatic espresso machine.

 If the earlier types of coffee machines require your attendance/control, an automatic coffee maker can make the perfect drink almost without you.

 What it does is a full duty cycle – from grinding coffee beans to self-cleaning.

 The only downside of an automatic coffee maker is the high cost ($ 650 on average).

 - The process of cooking 1 serving (from grinding to spilling) takes only 30-40 seconds.

-To use the automatic coffee maker: Add cereal coffee, pour water, select the potency of the drink, set the desired number of servings and turn on the unit.
+To use the automatic coffee maker: Add cereal coffee, pour water, select the drink’s potency, set the desired number of servings and turn on the unit.
 In half a minute, your perfect home espresso will be ready.

 Prices: Start from USD200.

 If your interested in knowing more about automatic coffee machines I recommend you read this article.